 A straightforward principle we abide by is “no child should be left behind”.
 We understand that some children are naughty and difficult and we address them with care and firmness.
 Punishments can make them regress further in their studies.
 Assigning tasks with love and respect encourages a child to respond.

-We have two remedial teachers in each of the 4 schools.
+We have two remedial teachers in each of the four schools.
 All remedial teachers are trained to do MultiLit and Differentiation.
-Orient Longman level reading cards and Math Lab material are used extensively.
-Remedial teachers regularly interact with each other, and with class and subject teachers, and with volunteers to evaluate the effectiveness of work and gather opinions for refinement.
+Orient Longman-level reading cards and Math Lab material are used extensively.
+Remedial teachers regularly interact with each other, with class and subject teachers, and with volunteers to evaluate the effectiveness of work and gather opinions for refinement.

-Summer school: The summer school is held for three weeks after closing of school for students of middle and high school requiring remedial help to bridge gaps in learning.
-The concepts taught will be reinforced with worksheets, weekly assessments and remedial action.
-This has helped a lot of students improve their performance, making them more confident and a better performer.
+Summer school: The summer school is held for three weeks after school closes for middle and high school students requiring remedial help to bridge gaps in learning.
+The concepts taught are reinforced with worksheets, weekly assessments, and remedial action.
+This has helped many students improve their performance, making them more confident and better performers.

 THE EMPATHY INITIATIVE

 We call ourselves a “humanity” foundation for a reason.
 It’s a practice that’s inculcated in each child and teacher at Parikrma.
-Gratitude and compassion outline the signature personality trait of Parikrma.
-A simple way in which we inculcate this trait in each of our children besides everyday teachings is through the concept of the Thankfulness Tree.
-A large mural, the Thankfulness Tree is ‘greened’ and nurtured each week, by children pinning a butterfly with a note expressing gratitude towards someone/something every day.
-This innovative practice encourages a child to reflect and acknowledge, and be grateful – a habit that’s innate more than a mandatory practice.
+Gratitude and compassion outline Parikrma’s signature personality traits.
+A simple way we teach this trait in each of our children besides everyday teachings is through the concept of the Thankfulness Tree.
+A large mural, the Thankfulness Tree, is ‘greened’ and nurtured each week by children pinning a butterfly with a note expressing gratitude towards someone/something every day.
+This innovative practice encourages a child to reflect, acknowledge, and be grateful – an innate habit more than a mandatory practice.

-Dogs in school: We want our children to empathize and be the voice for the voiceless – we want them to grow up loving animals.
+Dogs in school: We want our children to empathise and be the voice for the voiceless—we want them to grow up loving animals.
 To encourage this positive emotion, we have a dog at each of our schools.
-Picked from the streets, these dogs are named after Shakespearean characters – children pet, and play with the dogs, inspiring passion for animals and spreading and encouraging the same emotion in the slums.
+Picked from the streets, these dogs are named after Shakespearean characters.
+Children pet and play with the dogs, inspiring passion for animals and spreading and encouraging the same emotion in the slums.

-Morning assemblies: It is the coming together of the whole school, where everybody feels a sense of the school ethos.
-Exposure to learning other than the regular curriculum is the main focus of this exercise.
-We introduce basic values through assemblies on a regular basis.
-It’s a great platform for each child – they not only get to improve their public speaking skills and self confidence, but through activities also touch-base upon important values and morals.
+Morning assemblies are the coming together of the whole school, where everybody feels a sense of the school ethos.
+The main focus of this exercise is exposure to learning other than the regular curriculum.
+We introduce fundamental values through assemblies on a regular basis.
+It’s an excellent platform for each child—they improve their public speaking skills and self-confidence through activities that discuss essential values and morals.

 Hugging – Today, several schools strictly follow and impose the ‘no touch policy’.
 At Parikrma, we believe a “hug” can cure everything.
-Children at Parikrma greet teachers and almost regularly, walk into the founder’s room for a warm hug.
-This wonderful practice is a testimonial to astonishing transformations – Children are easily able to get over their inhabitation and there is a positive sense of unsaid, yet powerful sense of “acceptance” restored in the minds of these children.
-They not only feel accepted but receive constant warmth and encouragement through a simple hug.
+Children at Parikrma greet teachers and, almost regularly, walk into the founder’s room for a warm hug.
+This wonderful practice is a testimonial to astonishing transformations.
+Children can easily get over their inhabitation, and there is a positive sense of unsaid yet powerful sense of “acceptance” restored in the minds of these children.
+They feel accepted and receive constant warmth and encouragement through a simple hug.

-Buddy system: Children need continuous encouragement and we always find innovative ways to be of constant support.
-To help them complete their everyday assignments and promote team work and group studies, we have introduced the Buddy System.
+Buddy system: Children need continuous encouragement, and we always find innovative ways to provide constant support.
+We have introduced the Buddy System to help them complete their everyday assignments and promote teamwork and group studies.

 THE SENSITIVITY INITIATIVE

 We have professional psychologists in each of our schools.
-We work with several organizations to leverage better policies and practices for teachers to adopt.
+We work with several organisations to leverage better policies and practices for teachers to adopt.
 One such programme is the adolescent community.
-Through this program, the adolescent is able to use the inner capabilities and new perspectives in dealing with the emotional and social challenges that accompany adolescence.
+Through this program, adolescents can use their inner capabilities and new perspectives to deal with the emotional and social challenges that accompany adolescence.

-The Inward Change Conference and the Group Relations Conference are two separate programmes organized for teachers every year.
-The conference is an outbound residential programme held over 10 days each year, and all teachers are given equal opportunities to be a part of this learning module.
-Through these unique programmes, teachers are exposed to various alternatives to optimize personal effectiveness.
+The Inward Change Conference and the Group Relations Conference are separate programs organised for teachers yearly.
+The conference is an outbound residential program held over 10 days each year, and all teachers are given equal opportunities to participate in this learning module.
+Through these unique programs, teachers are exposed to various alternatives to optimise personal effectiveness.

 Circle time: This is quality time shared between the class teacher and her students.
-Conducted once a week, Circle Time enhances the bond between the class teacher and her students and amongst the students themselves.
+Once weekly, Circle Time enhances the bond between the class teacher and her students and amongst the students themselves.

-Silent mindfulness: At Parikrma, we start the day, academic meetings everything with silence.
-This simple but highly effective exercise is practiced to bring about a sense of calmness in our children, to quieten the noise outside and within.
+Silent mindfulness: At Parikrma, we start the day academic meetings and everything else with silence.
+This simple but highly effective exercise is practiced to bring about a sense of calmness in our children and quieten the noise outside and within.

 FOCUS INITIATIVE

-Personality type: Each of our school is tagged and assigned with a certain title that manifests its personality – For instance, this year – Nandini Layout is a questioning school, Sahakarnagar is a researching school, Jayanagar is a no nonsense school, Koramangala a no excuse school.
-These themes not only uphold the stark personality of each school and its people but also encourage all to strive to keep the theme alive – constantly owning up to the “focus” theme, which they are proud of.
+Personality type: Each of our schools is tagged and assigned a specific title that manifests its personality – For instance, this year – Nandini Layout is a questioning school, Sahakarnagar is a researching school, Jayanagar is a no-nonsense school, Koramangala a no-excuse school.
+These themes not only uphold the stark personality of each school and its people but also encourage all to strive to keep the theme alive – constantly owning up to the “focus” theme they are proud of.

 Why English: We want to empower our children with the language of the privileged.
-At the core of the Parikrma Model is the delivery of the best possible English language education so that the children can have equal access to the best opportunities.
-English is crucial to competing equally since higher education and most good jobs require an excellent grasp of the language.
+At the core of the Parikrma Model is delivering the best possible English language education so that the children can have equal access to the best opportunities.
+English is crucial to competing equally since higher education, and most good jobs require an excellent grasp of the language.

 PERSONAL GROWTH INITIATIVE

-The Personal Growth Lab (PGL): In association with reputed organisations, the PGL program is being introduced to train teachers.
-The program initiates participants to develop their capacities to identify and rely on feelings, impressions, expectations, and thoughts that are in the self.
+The Personal Growth Lab (PGL): The PGL program is being introduced to train teachers in association with reputed organisations.
+The program initiates participants to develop their capacities to identify and rely on feelings, impressions, expectations, and thoughts in the self.

 PROFESSIONAL GROWTH INITIATIVE